 There is a built-in siren to deter intruders that you can program to auto-trigger when motion is detected, but it’s not what I’d call a proper siren.
 Instead, it sounds more like an alarm being played on a cheap Bluetooth speaker - it’ll likely surprise any trespassers, but it won’t be ear-piercingly uncomfortable like the 110db screech of the Ring Indoor Cam.

-Prepare to be shocked: despite all that the TP-Link Tapo C200 offers, it’s available to buy for a budget-friendly £39.99/$26.99 from Amazon in the UK and US.
+Despite all that the TP-Link Tapo C200 offers, it's surprisingly wallet-friendly at £39.99/$26.99 from Amazon in the UK and US.
 That’s much cheaper than the likes of the £169.99 Logi Circle 2 and even Ring’s £49/$59 budget-focused Indoor Cam, with TP-Link’s option offering more advanced features like pan and tilt support and the ability to view recorded footage without a costly monthly cloud service subscription.

 If you want a better idea of the alternatives available before parting with your hard-earned cash, take a look at our selection of the best smart security cameras.

-There’s not a lot to hate about the TP-Link Tapo C200: it offers superior coverage thanks to pan-and-tilt support, providing 360° horizontal coverage and 114° vertical coverage in any indoor space, the video quality is detailed both during the day and night, there’s 30ft night vision on offer and the accompanying app is largely well built, if not lacking one or two handy features.
+The TP-Link Tapo C200 offers superior coverage thanks to pan-and-tilt support, providing 360° horizontal coverage and 114° vertical coverage in any indoor space, the video quality is detailed both during the day and night, there’s 30ft night vision on offer and the accompanying app is largely well built, if not lacking one or two handy features.

-The dealbreaker for some is the lack of cloud connectivity; while it means you won’t be forking out a monthly fee to access your footage and key features of the camera, it does mean that your footage will be lost if the camera or microSD card are destroyed.
+The dealbreaker for some is the lack of cloud storage; while it means you won’t be forking out a monthly fee to store video, it does mean that your footage will be lost if the camera or microSD card are destroyed.